martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/RESULTS.md

 - Portfolio's Mean annualized GARCH volatility stays above NASDAQ-100 Mean Garch Volatility which is constituant with unconditional volatility results
 - Portfolio's Mean monthly Minimum and Maximum GARCH volatility stay also superior to NASDAQ Garch volatility
 - For NASDAQ-100 and Portfolio, Peak volatility (56.74% and 52.83% annualized) corresponds to major market stress; minimum volatility (12.69% and 10.42% annualized) represents calm regimes
-- Volatility range of 44.05 percentage for Portfolio and  points demonstrates substantial regime shifts, with critical implications for static risk models
+- Volatility range of 44.05 percentage for Portfolio and 42.4043 percentage points for NASDAQ demonstrates substantial regime shifts, with critical implications for static risk models

 #### Portfolio Risk Decomposition by Asset